57% of member-based organisations do not have an engagement strategy

 MemberWise

-Creating your own private community on a website forum means that you own your data and can consider new ways to extend functionality to improve engagement, such as personalising the member experience by topics.
+Creating your private community on a website forum means you own your data and can consider new ways to extend functionality to improve engagement, such as personalising the member experience by topics.
 The downside is that engagement can be challenging for private communities.
 Developing an engagement strategy to improve the member experience and drive growth and retention can help overcome this challenge.

 How can GrowCreate help?